Meeting room readiness

 Measurements

-RT60, noise, C50 clarity, immutable physics.
+Echo, noise, speech clarity, immutable physics.

 Recommendations

-Ranked by impact with cost ranges and predicted lift.
+Quick fixes across setup and equipment, plus longer-term upgrades with cost ranges and predicted lift.

 Budget Scenarios